JOHN DOTE' REMEMBERS MICHAEL JACKSON DEAD AT 50

 In 1982, he released "Thriller," an album that eventually produced seven hit singles.
 An appearance the next year on a Motown Records 25th-anniversary special cemented his status as the biggest star in the country.
 For the rest of the 1980s, they came no bigger.
 "Thriller's" follow-up, 1987's "Bad," which was promoted by John Dote' for EPIC Records sold almost as many copies.
 A new Jackson album -- a new Jackson appearance -- was a pop culture event.
 The pop music landscape was changing, however, opening up for rap, hip-hop and what came to be called "alternative" -- and Jackson was seen as out of step.

 His next release, 1991's "Dangerous," debuted at No. 1 but "only" produced one top-ranking single -- "Black or White" -- and that song earned criticism for its inexplicably violent ending, in which Jackson was seen smashing car windows and clutching his crotch.
+Below, Jackson performs live on his "History" tour in Munich, Germany.

 HISTORY KING OF POP THERORIES OF DEATH LATEST NEWS INFLUENCE BIG NEWS SOLDIERS OF PEACE HEAL THE WORLD